kortschak/dex/README.md

 ]
 ```

-The set of available pages can be obtained using the `pages` RPC call.
+The set of available pages can be obtained using the `page_names` RPC call.
 The following button action in the "debug" page logs the list of pages at INFO level.
 ```
 [service.kernel_page_names]
 serial = ""